fsoubes/FilterRank/rank_filters.md

 # Results

-The results are obtained by using two different types of plugins, FastFilter and Rankfilters
+The results obtained with Rank filters functions were obtained with the same image : Boat 360x288 pixels, for personal concerns we choose to use the 8-bit version of this image.

 # Discussion